papaemmelab/Gao_NC_CH/facets-ch/README.md

 The following steps are required to run analysis using FACETS-CH.

 1. Build a database (`-db`).
 Gather a panel of normal (PON) composed of unmatched normal samples sequenced using the same panel.
 We recommend >100 samples with both genders with optimal performance.
 Run `snp-pileup` on all samples and store results in `db/pon_pileups`.
-Then generate the following files and store them in the `db` directory:
+Then generate the following files (by following this [notebook guide]) and store them in the `db` directory:
     - `snp_blacklist.tsv`: A list of SNPs that will be excluded from copy number profile
     - `het_whitelist.tsv`: A list of heterozygous SNPs that will be included in the profile
     - `het_bias.tsv`: The allelic mapping bias for each heterozygous SNPs on the whitelist